hf/immu/README.md

 interfaces to encapsulate data that is shared between other `@Immu`-s, but that data is not necessarily standalone.

+`@Required` is for properties only.
+If a property is annotated with `@Required` it will have to be provided in builders and constructors.
+For declared types (things that are objects, basically) this means that they must not be `null`.
+For primitive types, it only applies for builders: you will have to provide a value in the builder creator.

 That's basically it.
 No bullshit.

 ### Example